ethereum/ethereum-org-website/job_posting_opslead.md

 ### Your responsibilities

-- Your initial responsibilities will be focused on ethereum.org and related initiatives, working closely with distributed team
+- Your initial responsibilities will be focused on ethereum.org and related initiatives, working closely with a distributed team
 - You will coordinate communications and meetings for a distributed team working in multiple timezones
 - You will develop agendas and help run effective meetings
 - You will help determine, order, and organize priorities